 Ha ha, no. That changes the setting for the

 root user, but the laptop still suspends.
-This turns out to be because the setting used when awaiting login aren’t
+This turns out to be because the settings used when awaiting login aren’t

 gdm’s.
 So that means to stop the suspending, we do

 sudo -u gdm dbus-launch gsettings set org.gnome.settings-daemon.plugins.power lid-close-ac-action nothing